leighlawhon/leighlawhon.github.io/_posts/2024-01-31-smarthistory.markdown

 ### Go-To-Market Strategy
-A successful go-to-market (GTM) strategy for SmartHistory, given its unique value proposition in enhancing productivity and organization for online research and browsing, involves a multi-faceted approach targeting specific user segments, leveraging partnerships, and utilizing digital marketing channels effectively.
-Here's a comprehensive GTM plan:

 #### 1. **Target Segments Messaging**
 - **Academic Researchers and Students:** Highlight the ability to streamline the research process through automatic categorization and project-based grouping.